-To balance this, the foodyou eat will raiseyour blood sugar.
-The three major nutrients in food are carbohydrates, protein, and fat.
+The 3 major nutrients in food are carbohydrates, protein, and fat.

 - Your body quickly turns carbohydrates into a sugar called glucose.
 This raises your blood sugar level.
-Carbohydrates are found in fruit, cereal, bread, pasta, potato, and rice.
+Carbohydrates are found in cereal, bread, pasta, potato, and rice.
 Fruit and some vegetables like carrots also have carbohydrates.

 - Protein and fat can change your blood sugar too, but not as fast.

-If you have diabetes, you need to know how to eat carbohydrate snacks during the day.
+If you have diabetes, you may need to eat carbohydrate snacks during the day.
 This will help balance your blood sugar.
 This is especially important if you have type 1 diabetes.

-Learning how to count the carbohydrates that you eat helps you plan what to eat.
+Learning how to count the carbohydrates that you eat (carb counting) helps you plan what to eat.
 It will also keep your blood sugar under control.

 Your health care provider may tell you to eat a snack at certain times of the day, most often at bedtime.
 This helps keep your blood sugar from getting too low at night.
 Other times, you may have a snack before or during exercise for the same reason.
-Ask your health care provider about the snacks you can have.
+Ask your provider about the snacks you can and you can't have.

 Snacks for a Purpose

-Your health care provider can tell you if you should snack at certain times to keep from having low blood sugar.
+Your provider can tell you if you should snack at certain times to keep from having low blood sugar.

 This will be based on your: